pakshuang/ai-chat-survey/docs/localisation.md

 ## Installation

-Simply install from `requirements.txt` normally using the environment of your choice.
+Simply install from `requirements.txt` normally, or within an environment of your choice.
 After activating your desired environment,
 ```shell
 pip install -r requirements.txt
 ```